Our Green Resort

-- Offer guest optional linen re-use program for Sheets and Towels
+- Guests are encouraged to participate in the optional linen re-use program for sheets and towels

-- All suites are smoke free for Air Quality
+- All suites are 100% smoke-free for Air Quality

-- A/C’s are returned to preset temperature when vacant
+- A/C units are returned to a preset temperature when suites are vacant

 - Recycled content is used in in-room napkins